Tell us a little about yourself (where are you from etc.)

 As the Operations Manager in Broome, what does your job entail?

-Every day is different for me with 4 retail showrooms, 3 tourism offerings and a hospitality venue that all need to be staffed and operating proficiently I spend the majority of my time working ‘behind the scenes’.
-From ensuring tour content is accurate, informative and interesting to rostering staff across all sites I would say that I have a multi-faceted role within the company.
+Every day is different for me with four retail showrooms, three tourism offerings and a hospitality venue that all need to be staffed and operating proficiently I spend the majority of my time working ‘behind the scenes’.
+From ensuring tour content is accurate, informative and interesting to rostering staff across all sites, I would say that I have a multi-faceted role within the company.

 My main focus is to ensure that we are providing quality service in all areas and that each and every one of our guests leave us with a memorable experience that they can share with their friends, family and loved ones.